nus-cs2113-AY2021S1/tp/docs/team/jadenwjh.md

 * **New Feature**: Added the ability for HdBuy to pull data from external server.
   * What it does: allows the user to view the most updated resale flats in Singapore.
 Every search is a GET request to the server.
 Search parameters can also be set in the query.
-  * Justification: This feature is the core function of this product, which is to search for resale flats.
-Users can only narrow their search by the different attributes of a resale flat: `location`, `type`, `lease_remaining`.
   * Highlights: The `find` command fetches resale flats via this gateway.
+The `filter`command gets the user's input and QueryFormatter formats it into query form.
   * Contribution: Implemented the code and carried out unit testing for each class in this feature.
   * Code:
     - [ApiRepository](https://github.com/AY2021S2-CS2113-F10-1/tp/blame/master/src/main/java/seedu/hdbuy/api/ApiRepository.java)